 Thank You

 Thank you for helping preserve the history of baton twirling.
-You may not think your story is important but absolutely, it is.
-As previously stated, we are preserving photographs to understand what our lives have meant and sharing your stories to gain a deeper understanding of experiences.
+We are preserving photographs to understand what our lives have meant and sharing your stories to gain a deeper understanding of experiences.

 Top Photo: Bettye Lou Sorrells (1936-2022) leads the Gilmer Buckeye Band down Buffalo Street, Gilmer, Texas, 1953.
 Photo Credit: Growing Up Gilmer